First lecture on Wednesday 24th, 2021, at 10:15 on Zoom (link available on OLAT).

 Course Resources - OLAT

-The course information on OLAT is required reading, as the instructor, course assistant and TAs may post important information there.
+The course information on OLAT is required reading, as the instructor, and TAs may post important information there.
 You should check it about once a day.
 In addition, you are encouraged to post your questions about the course material in the forum.
 You are also encouraged to respond to questions for which you know the answer.
-The instructor, course assistant and the TAs will regularly monitor the forum and try to answer your questions as promptly as possible.
-In case you need a face-to-face discussion, you can make an appointment with the instructor, course assistant or your TA.
+The instructor and the TAs will regularly monitor the forum and try to answer your questions as promptly as possible.
+In case you need a face-to-face discussion, you can make an appointment with the instructor or your TA.

 Unless otherwise stated, all work in this course is to be done on an individual basis.
 Students should know where to draw the line between getting legitimate outside assistance with course material and outright cheating.
 Students who obtain too much assistance without learning the material ultimately cheat themselves the most.
 Submitting the work of another person as your own (i.e., plagiarism) constitutes academic misconduct, as does communication with others (either as donor or recipient) in ways other than those permitted for assignments and exams.
 Such actions will not be tolerated.
 Students should be particularly careful when hiring a tutor.
 It is not permitted to submit code for an assignment or lab that was written in whole or in part by a tutor.
 All offences will be reported to the Department of Informatics, University of Zurich.